Senior Private Sector Development SpecialistTwitterhttps://www.linkedin.com/profile/view?id=29472649&trk=nav_responsive_tab_profileRSS This page in:

-Steve Utterwulghe is a Senior Private Sector Development Specialist with the Trade and Competitiveness Global Practice of the World Bank Group.
+Steve Utterwulghe is a Senior Private Sector Specialist with the Finance, Competitiveness and Innovation Global Practice of the World Bank Group.
 He serves as the WBG Global Lead for Public-Private Dialogue (PPD).
 He advises governments and the private sector in Asia, Africa, Central Asia, the Middle East and Latin America, on designing and implementing structured and participatory engagement mechanisms that ensure more inclusive and sustainable pro-growth policy reforms, at the national, sub-national (growth poles, cities, clusters) and sectoral level (agribusiness, tourism, extractives).

 Steve's work has been published extensively, including by Oxford University Press, in policy journals, news magazines, and in European and African newspapers.
-He holds an MSc from the London School of Economics, a joint MA from Tilburg University (the Netherlands) and the Université Catholique de Louvain (Belgium), and a Graduate Certificate from Cambridge University.
+He holds Masters degrees from the London School of Economics, and from Tilburg University (the Netherlands) and the Université Catholique de Louvain (Belgium).
+He also received a Graduate Certificate from Cambridge University.
 He has lived in 8 countries and speaks French, English and Portuguese fluently.